Cornell-University-Combat-Robotics/Autonomous-24-25/transmission/README.md

     * If you get a warning that states: “Place all switches in their up position…”
         * Put all the top switches up and the left joystick in the center bottom
     * The the top right switch is used “for taking the control” (put it in the down position)
-2. To see channel values on FlySky controller:
-    * Hold ok to get to settings
-    * Select “Functions Setup” via the OK button
-    * Hit down till you are on “Display”, then press OK

 3. Connect wires, cables as shown in the circuit diagram